How can you ensure data protection and security during collection, storage, and transfer?

 - Springer Protocols - free and subscribed protocols collected by Springer.

-VU Amsterdam offers several options to store your research data.
-The choice for a specific option may depend on factors such as:
+VU Amsterdam offers several options to store your digital research data.
+The choice for a specific option depends on factors such as:

 - Does a project involve multiple organisations or departments?